-‘There was no miserable in my surrounding, no hungry (person) in my time.’
+‘There was no miserable in my surroundings, no hungry (person) in my time.’
 (Imeny, Beni Hassan I, 8, 18-19)

 In this example, the older dedicated negative existential nn also occurs in parallel with nn wn.
-The coexistence of older and newer forms is not surprising and is found in other languages as well.
-The construction also occurs with no subject at all
+The coexistence of older and newer forms is not surprising, and it is found in other languages as well.
+The construction also occurs with no subject at all:

 (42) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)